krabberod/UNIS_AB332_2021/setup/Readme.md

 We will use R (version 4.0.5 or later) and Rstudio (version 1.4.1 or later) in this course.

-Everybody should download and install R (https://www.r-project.org/), Rstudio (https://www.rstudio.com/) and the [required packages](Install_required_packages.R) before the course starts.
+Everybody should download Rstudio  (https://www.rstudio.com/) and install R (https://www.r-project.org/) before the course starts.  and the [required packages](Install_required_packages.R)

-It is preferable that you have all packages installed before the course starts.
+It is also preferable that you have all packages installed before the course starts (see below or [Install_required_packages.R](Install_required_packages.R).
 For those of you having trouble with installing the packages, we will try to find some time during the first computer lab to get everybody up and running.

 Content of [required packages](Install_required_packages.R):
 ```